Disability and Inclusion

 - Planning for a better life under the National Disability Insurance Scheme: Aboriginal and non-Aboriginal people with disability living in rural and remote communities have the right to access services to live inclusive lives.
 Australian disability policy has been reformed through the National Disability Insurance Scheme (NDIS).
 People who access the NDIS are required to complete a personalised service plan.
 Despite these reforms, people in rural and remote communities experience many challenges with the Scheme.
 In this research, we will elicit peoples’ experiences of engaging with Local Area Coordinators (LAC) and NDIS-approved Planners in rural and remote communities.
 We will identify the workforce needs of LACs and Planners to meet the needs of rural and remote Aboriginal and non-Aboriginal people with disabilities.

-Funded by: Australian Research Council Discovery Indigenous grant (IN190100041) 2019 – 2021 Chief Investigators: Associate Professor John Gilroy, The University of Sydney; Professor Michelle Lincoln, University of Canberra; Associate Professor Angela Dew, Deakin University; Ms Heather Jensen, The Flinders University of South Australia; Dr Kim Bulkeley, The University of Sydney.
+Funded by: Australian Research Council Discovery Indigenous grant (IN190100041) 2019 – 2021 Chief Investigators: Associate Professor John Gilroy, The University of Sydney; Professor Michelle Lincoln, University of Canberra; Professor Angela Dew, Deakin University; Ms Heather Jensen, The Flinders University of South Australia; Dr Kim Bulkeley, The University of Sydney.

 Email: angela.dew@deakin.edu.auInclusive employment